Advent invests in U.S. café operator First Watch Restaurants

 The 200 First Watch restaurants and 90 The Egg & I restaurants serve breakfast, brunch and lunch until 2:30 p.m.
 They offer traditional breakfast items like bacon and omelets, as well as trendier, healthy items like avocado toast and quinoa bowls.

 Breakfast is the fastest-growing meal in the dining industry.
-Premium coffee chains like Starbucks Corp (SBUX.O) have made breakfast out more common.
+Premium coffee chains like Starbucks Corp have made breakfast out more common.
 It is also cheaper and quicker than other meals for diners tight on time and money.
 Diners tend to be steadfast in their breakfast habits, creating a reliable business.

 Growth in the industry has attracted investment, most notably by JAB, the investment vehicle of Germany's billionaire Reimann family.
 Earlier this year, it acquired café chain Panera for $7.2 billion, adding to its empire of coffee and food chains that also includes Caribou Coffee and Krispy Kreme.

 Fast-food restaurants have also jumped onto the breakfast bandwagon.
-McDonald's Corp (MCD.N) in 2015 added an all-day breakfast menu, and Yum!
-Brands Inc's (YUM.N) Taco Bell last year added a $1 breakfast menu.
+McDonald's Corp in 2015 added an all-day breakfast menu, and Yum!
+Brands Inc's Taco Bell last year added a $1 breakfast menu.

-Jefferies and North Point Advisors acted as financial advisers to First Watch.
-Freeman Spogli & Co and Morgan, Lewis & Bockius are acting as legal advisers.
-Weil, Gotshal & Manges is serving as legal advisor to Advent International.
+Jefferies and North Point Advisors are acting as financial advisers to First Watch and Freeman Spogli & Co.
+Morgan, Lewis & Bockius is acting as legal adviser to First Watch and Freeman Spogli & Co.

+Weil, Gotshal & Manges is serving as legal adviser to Advent International.

 Reporting by Lauren Hirsch in New York; editing by Lauren Tara LaCapra and Cynthia Osterman

-Note: (This story has been corrected to state that Freeman Spogli is the seller, not legal adviser, in the second last paragraph)